dingy stolen - Komo Island, Fiji

 We later found that the fuel hose clamp to the outboard was loosely in place (not clipped in as it normally is).

-The fuel locker latch had been left open (normally closed securely), and the dingy anchor d-bolt was unbolted.
+The fuel locker latch had been left open (normally closed securely), and the dingy anchor d-bolt was half unbolted.
 The motor was padlocked, so that was not going anywhere.
 The kill-switch cord had been left in place (lesson learnt).

 We later found the outboard had been jimmied 20mm off its mount on one side.
 We think that the padlock saved us from losing the outboard.